SereneWizard/mainpage/README.md

 # Introduction
 This a a table of contents for my github account.
-It contains a detailed list of all the repos created by me.
+It contains a detailed list of all the repos created by me with an aim of providing one-stop hub for Geospatial applications using FOSS.

 # My Repositories
 1. [Free and Open Source Softwares for Geospatial Analysis](https://github.com/SereneWizard/foss4geo)